nrfconnect/sdk-nrf/samples/bluetooth/llpm/README.rst

 The LLPM is designed for applications in which the interface response time is critical for the user.
 For example, for virtual reality headsets or gaming mouse and keyboard.

-See the following subsections for a description of the key LLPM elements.
+The key LLPM elements are:

 LLPM connection interval (1 ms)
    The connection interval defines how often the devices must listen on the radio.